suddenlysixam/rpi-image-gen/examples/custom_layers/README.md

 The config file used by this example specifies a custom layer to build a system from, which uses built-in and custom layers as dependencies.
 The custom layers declare additional variables to the config system which are used in the layers.

+Layer acme-sdk-v1.yaml uses the uchroot helper to simplify user chroot operations to ensure files are created in the user's home directory with appropriate permissions.
+The helper makes standard system variables available in the environment which abstracts and simplifies the operation.

 ```text
 |-- config
 |   `-- acme-integration.cfg